The History of CAEOP

 To provide opportunities for individual training and advancement within the School systems of the state; and

-To provide a clearinghouse for administrators and employees for ideas and methods which will result in a finer and more efficient Service to the Schools and Communities.
+To provide a clearinghouse for administrators and employees for ideas and methods which will result in a finer and more efficient service to schools and communities.

 The letter also asked for County directories and lists of names and addresses of non-certificated personnel who might be interested in participating in this new Association.

 The goal of the committee was to have the Association established with members and a Constitution by the time the NASS Institute started July 2, 1951.
-(Note: The University of California, Berkeley was co-sponsoring this Institute with NASS.)
+The University of California, Berkeley co-sponsored this Institute with NASS.